Frequently asked questions

 2. Where is the program offered?

-The program is offered at the 'TUM School for Life Sciences Weihenstephan' (WZW) in Freising, a small, historical city located in the north of Munich.
+The program is offered at the 'TUM School of Life Sciences Weihenstephan' (WZW) in Freising, a small, historical city located in the north of Munich.
 The city has much to offer both in terms of social and cultural activities.
 The direct train connection to the close-by Munich offers an additional rich resource of extra curricular activities.

 3. When does the program start?